-Units of Credit Course/Subject 4 English: Must satisfactorily complete four (4) English credits.
-3 Math: Must satisfactorily complete three (3) math credits taken while the student is in grades 9-12.
-All students must take and pass Algebra I and Geometry.
-3 Science: Must satisfactorily complete three (3) science credits.
-All students must take and pass Biology and Chemistry or STEM to graduate.
-4 Social Studies: Must satisfactorily complete four(4) Social Studies credits.
-All students must take and pass Civics & Government.
-One (1) credit in Social Studies may be waived for LycoCTC students.
-2 Health and Physical Education: Must satisfactorily complete 2.00 credits.
-2 Arts or Humanities: Must satisfactorily complete two (2) credits in any of the options below: a.
-2 credits in Art b.
-2 credits in Humanities c.
-2 credits total in Arts & Humanities with part in Arts and part in Humanities 8 Additional Credits: The student elects enough other credits such that at least the seven and a half (7.5) credits are accumulated to total the 26 required by the Montoursville Area School District.
-26 Total credits required for graduation.
+Units of Course/Subject

+Credit

+4 English:

+Must satisfactorily complete four (4) English credits.

+3 Math:

+Must satisfactorily complete three (3) math credits taken while the

+student is in grades 9-12.
+All students must take and pass Algebra I

+and Geometry.

+3 Science:

+Must satisfactorily complete three (3) science credits.
+All students

+must take and pass Biology and Chemistry or STEM to graduate.

+4 Social Studies:

+Must satisfactorily complete four(4) Social Studies credits.
+All

+students must take and pass Civics & Government.
+One (1) crec

+Social Studies may be waived for LycoCTC students.

+2 Health and Physical Education:

+Must satisfactorily complete 2.00 credits.

+2 Arts or Humanities:

+Must satisfactorily complete two (2) credits in any of the options

+below:

+a.
+2 credits in Art

+b.
+2 credits in Humanities

+c.
+2 credits total in Arts & Humanities with part in Arts and

+part in Humanities

+8 Additional Credits:

+The student elects enough other credits such that at least the seven

+and a half (7.5) credits are accumulated to total the 26 required by

+the Montoursville Area School District.

+26